How to Use an Endotracheal Tube: Techniques for Successful Insertion

 What is a reinforced endotracheal tube?

-Radiolucency: Some reinforced tubes are designed to be radiolucent, allowing for imaging procedures without interference.
+Radiolucency: Many reinforced tubes are radiolucent, allowing for imaging without obstruction.

-Cuff Options: Reinforced endotracheal tubes comes with high-volume, low-pressure cuffs to effectively seal the trachea while minimizing the risk of pressure-related complications.
+Cuff Options: Typically available with high-volume, low-pressure cuffs to seal the trachea effectively while reducing the risk of mucosal injury.

 What are the considerations for endotracheal intubation in patients with specific conditions like asthma, COPD, or neck injuries?